Advent International

-Advent International is a global private equity firm focused on buyouts of companies in Western and Central Europe, North America, Latin America and Asia.
+Advent International Corporation is an American global private equity firm.
+It is focused on buyouts of companies in Western and Central Europe, North America, Latin America and Asia.
 The firm focuses on international buyouts, growth and strategic restructuring in five core sectors.

-Since its inception in 1984, Advent has invested $56 billion in private equity capital and, through its buyout programs, has completed more than 375 transactions in 42 countries.
+Since its inception in 1984, Advent has invested $56 billion in private equity capital.
+Through its buyout programs, it has completed more than 375 transactions in 42 countries.

-Advent operates from 14 offices in 11 countries, with affiliates in additional countries, and employs over 240 investment professionals.
+Advent operates from 14 offices in 11 countries, with affiliates in additional countries, employs over 240 investment professionals, and has around $92 billion in assets under management as of 2023.

+In June 2024, Advent ranked 8th among the world's largest private equity firms, with approximately $53 billion in Private Equity International's PEI 300 rankings.

 History

-Advent is a Boston, Massachusetts spin-out from TA Associates by Peter Brooke.
+Advent is a Boston, Massachusetts, spin-out from TA Associates by Peter Brooke.
 Brooke had founded TA Associates in 1968, after having expanded the venture capital operations of TA's parent Tucker Anthony & R.L.
 Day.
 In 1985, Advent raised its first fund – a $14 million corporate venture capital program for Nabisco.
 In 1987, the firm raised the $225 million International Network Fund, its first institutional private equity fund.
 The firm raised its first European fund in 1989, with the $231 million European Special Situations Fund and opened its London office.

 Advent continued its expansion in the 1990s, opening offices in Frankfurt and Milan and merging with UK-based Trinity Capital Partners.
 In 1994, Advent completed fundraising for the first of its flagship series of funds, Advent Global Private Equity (GPE) II, with $415 million.
-In 1996, Advent expanded into Latin America raising a dedicated Advent Latin American Private Equity Fund and opening offices in Buenos Aires, Mexico City, and Sao Paulo.
+In 1996, Advent expanded into Latin America raising a dedicated Advent Latin American Private Equity Fund and opening offices in Buenos Aires, Mexico City, and São Paulo.

 Advent crossed the billion dollar mark in 1997, with the raising of the $1.2 billion Advent Global Private Equity (GPE) III, and in the last few years of the 1990s, Advent raised additional sector funds focused on media and communications as well as healthcare and life sciences.
 Advent's founder, Peter Brooke, stepped down as the firm's CEO in 1996, but remained active as the company's chairman.

 Through the 2000s, Advent's expansion accelerated as the firm raised additional funds for its various fund families and opening new offices in Europe and Asia.
 Advent's sixth global private equity fund, raised in 2008, closed with €6.6 billion of investor commitments and the firm raised an additional €1 billion for investments in central Europe.

+In April 2010, Advent created a $1.65 billion buyout fund to invest in Latin America.
+It was the largest private equity fund in Latin America ever.

 In March 2016, Advent raised its eighth global private equity fund with $13 billion of investor commitments.